SlinkyProject/slurm-client/README.md

 The source tree may evolve more aggressively during these release versions, so upgrades may require updated paths in addition to the version.

+## Support and Development

+Feature requests, code contributions, and bug reports are welcome!

+Github/Gitlab submitted issues and PRs/MRs are handled on a best effort basis.

+The SchedMD official issue tracker is at <https://support.schedmd.com/>.

+To schedule a demo or simply to reach out, please [contact SchedMD][contact-schedmd].

 ## License

 Copyright (C) SchedMD LLC.